Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 Apps Like Uber

 If using ridesharing apps is part of your everyday routine, then you've probably heard of Lyft.
 It trails only Uber in terms of volume.
 For many users, it's one of the best apps like Uber out there—maybe even better.

 Lyft offers transportation services in more than 600 cities in the US.
-The company is also gearing up to go international, expanding to a dozen cities in Canada.
 Similar to Uber, Lyft uses a demand-based pricing scheme during peak hours.
 The difference is that Lyft imposes a 400% cap on premiums.
 That might still be a little too pricey for some people, but they also offer a carpooling service for those looking to save money.
 Lyft Line allows you to share the cost of the rideshare service with your fellow passengers.

 Want to arrive at your destination in style?
 Lyft Lux allows you to travel in a new car with leather or vinyl interior.
 If you want something even more luxurious, then try Lux Black and Black XL.
 These services are the most expensive ride from Lyft, with the option of hiring a luxury SUV for traveling in large groups.

 Carpooling has become increasingly common over the past few years.
 It's cheap and eco-friendly at the same time.
 It feels great to know that using carpooling services enable you to contribute even in a small way toward the green movement.
 And when it comes to sharing rides with others, Via should be one of the first apps to look at.